 The individual counseling session will either occur outside of those hours on M/T/W/H or on Fridays depending on the clinical circumstances.
 As usual, community recovery groups, sponsors and other positive peer supports will be encouraged of every patient in IOP.

 Upon the successful completion of the IOP program, care can be continued at Sunrise on our non-intensive level.
 If the patient does not stabilize in their recovery during IOP, then Sunrise will work to coordinate a referral to a higher level of care like partial-hospitalization, inpatient or residential.
 If a patient in that situation is being treated with medication and does not accept the referral, or if the accepting program does not allow for or provide medication-assisted treatment, then treatment medications will have to be tapered prior to discharge or transfer.
+Make sure to locate out (location) intensive outpatient program if you live nearby.

 Our story--from the inception of Sunrise in 2007 to the work we do today.ORIGIN STORY